99point99crm/web/disclaimer.md

 If you have any questions or concerns, feel free to contact me.

-Thank you for visiting [Your Blog Name]!
+Thank you for visiting 99 POINT 99 CRM!